NermNermNerm/LocalizeFromSource/readme.md

   things they shouldn't.

-But there will be a broad set of cases that just don't fit into any of these categories and so you will doubtless have a fair number of `I` and `IF` calls sprinkled through your code.
+But there will be a broad set of cases that just don't fit into any of these categories and so you will doubtless end up with a few `I` and `IF` calls sprinkled through your code.
 Hopefully these instances will have some beneficial effect in highlighting the nature of these strings and maybe making the code a little more readable rather than less so.